igordt/CMEPDA/README.md

 **Repository for the Computing Methods for Experimental Physics and Data Analysis course exam project.**

-M. Carotta, I. Di Tota
+Marco Carotta, Igor Di Tota

 ## Introduction
 The main purpose of this project is to implement a lossy compression, using flow-based generative models.